organizedgrime/organizedgrime.github.io/src/content/blog/03-projects-collection/index.md

 ---
-title: "Projects Collection"
+title: "Creations Collection"
 description: "How to add projects to your portfolio."
 date: "Mar 20 2024"
 ---

-The `projects` collections is found in `src/content/projects`.
+The `creations` collections is found in `src/content/creations`.

 Working with the `projects` collection:

 ```
-📁 /src/content/projects
+📁 /src/content/creations
 └── 📁 project-1
       └── 📄 index.md
 └── 📁 projects-2